7mind/izumi/doc/microsite/src/main/tut/distage/other-features.md

 You can use this feature to concisely provide non-singleton semantics for some of your components.

 By default, the factory implementation class will be created automatically at runtime.
-To create factories at compile-time use `distage-static` module.
+To create factories at compile-time summon an implicit @scaladoc[FactoryConstructor](izumi.distage.constructors.FactoryConstructor) for your type.

 ### Plugins